PatrickLoic-dev/PatrickLoic-dev/README.md

 - 🔭 I’m currently working on **my personnal growth as a developer.**

-- 👨‍💻 All of my projects are available at [https://kangueloic.me/projects](My portfolio projects page)
+- 👨‍💻 All of my projects are available at [My portfolio projects page](https://kangueloic.me/projects)

 - 💬 Ask me about **React Native, Next JS, Angular, Node JS and Nest JS**

 - 📫 How to reach me **kangueloic9@gmail.com | kangue.patrick21@gmail.com**

-- 📄 Know about my experiences [https://kangueloic.me/about](Here)
+- 📄 Know about my experiences [Here](https://kangueloic.me/about)

 - ⚡ Fun fact **I am a huge geek/otaku**